CyberSource/cybersource-sdk-java/README.md

 We have two ways to test, One is using maven tool and other is to download the zip and use scripts to test.

 1.)
 Unzip the downloaded zip file into a directory of your choice.
 It will create a directory called
     cybersource-sdk-java-master.
+     * If in the Request, a key called "_has_escapes" is present and is set
+     * to "1", we will not escape the special characters.
+Basically, the
+     * merchant is saying that they have escaped the characters themselves.
+     * This might prove useful for more advanced users of the Basic client.

+     Note: The Script will take Service_name as program argument.
+Service Name can be auth, auth_reversal, capture, sale, emv_auth, credit.
+If no argument is passed the script will terminate the program.

 	a.
 TESTING THE NAME-VALUE PAIR SAMPLE
 		.
 Go to the cybersource-sdk-java-master/sample/nvp directory.
 		.
 Use compileSample scripts to create classes directory.As it is not included in SDK.
 		.
 Then at a command prompt, type this line:
-			Windows 	runSample.bat
+			Windows 	runSample.bat <service_name>
-			Unix or Linux 	runSample.sh
+			Unix or Linux 	runSample.sh <service_name>

 			If JAVA_HOME is defined, the script uses <JAVA_HOME>/bin/java.
 Otherwise, it uses whatever java is in the path.
 			If the client is installed correctly, the requests and replies for a credit card authorization and a follow-on capture appear.

 		.
-If you make any changes to the AuthCaptureSample.java sample, you must rebuild the sample before using it.
+If you make any changes to the RunSample.java sample, you must rebuild the sample before using it.
 Use the compileSample batch file or shell script provided in the sample directory.